NemoMail Anonymous Email Address$9.00 – $69.00

 NemoMail fixes IP exposures by only allowing access to the mail server via Lokinet that onion routes your connections.
-So, email headers only have cryptic Lokinet addresses rather than true Internet IP addresses, and there is no way to access NemoMail outside of Lokinet, so you can’t accidentally expose your IP address.
+So, email headers only have cryptic Lokinet addresses and RFC1918 private network addresses rather than true Internet IP addresses, and there is no way to access NemoMail outside of Lokinet, so you can’t accidentally expose your IP address.

 Q: How is NemoMail encryption different from other encrypted email providers?

 A: Most encrypted email providers require you to trust that they won’t use the secret key that they possess to look into your emails.
 NemoMail doesn’t have your secret key, so there is nothing to trust.
 We encrypt all inbound emails with your own, personal PGP Public Key so that the messages that are sitting in your mailbox at NemoMail’s server can’t be read by anyone other than you.
 The encryption happens at the NemoMail mail server by running every inbound email through a filter that encrypts them with your PGP Public Key.
 Encrypted emails in your inbox are only viewable to you as you are the only one who has the corresponding PGP Secret Key that can decrypt the messages.